Clean, Drain, and Dry Your Boat

 Large wakes disturb below the surface of the water as well as above it.
 When wakes agitate bottom sediments and shorelines, particles are suspended or re-suspended in the water, releasing nutrients which lead to eutrophication (algae growth) and the energy from waves causes shoreline erosion.

 Following the established rules for the lake you are boating in, such as no-wake and speed restrictions on Prior Lake and Spring Lake, will help to keep the lake clean and enjoyable and protect shorelines.
-Boating and lake use rules specific to Prior Lake and Spring Lake can be found on the City of Prior Lake’s website.
-The Scott County Sheriff’s Office is responsible for boating rules enforcement – contact the Recreational Safety Deputy.
+Boating and lake use rules from the DNR can be found HERE.